StockerMC/discord.py_fork/docs/migrating.rst

 Cog Changes
 ~~~~~~~~~~~~~

 Cogs have completely been revamped.
-They are documented in :ref:`ext_commands_cogs` as well.
+They are documented in :ref:`cogs` as well.

-Cogs are now required to have a base class, :class:`~.commands.Cog` for future proofing purposes.
+Cogs are now required to have a base class, :class:`~.discord.Cog` for future proofing purposes.
 This comes with special methods to customise some behaviour.

 * :meth:`.Cog.cog_unload`
     - This is called when a cog needs to do some cleanup, such as cancelling a task.